aronk/flightschedule-business-event/README-SOLUTION.md

 ### Optional
 8. Simple REST API to GET current status of a flight.
-- See the item 12. above and also the 'Test running application' section of the [README file](README.md) for how to test
+- See the [controller](src/main/java/com/aron/flightschedule/controller/FlightScheduleController.java) and also the 'Test running application' section of the [README file](README.md) for how to test

 ## Possible future considerations
 - separate CQRS concerns and modularise